OctaForge/libostd/README.md

 (MSVC++ supports most of these as well).

-While Clang 3.6 does implement a sufficient level of C++14 support, it suffers from a bug in its template variable implementation that prevents OctaSTD from functioning.
+While Clang 3.6 does implement a sufficient level of C++14 support, it suffers from a bug in its variable template implementation that prevents OctaSTD from functioning.
 Therefore version 3.8 or higher is necessary (where this bug was finally fixed).

 GCC has implemented a sufficient feature level of C++14 since version 5.1, but also is too buggy until version 5.4.
-Version 5.1 and 5.2 have template variable partial specialization issues and version 5.3 has an internal compiler error triggered by the tuple implementation.
+Version 5.1 and 5.2 have variable template partial specialization issues and version 5.3 has an internal compiler error triggered by the tuple implementation.
 Version 5.4 appears to be the first one to compile this without issues.
 GCC 6.1 also appears to compile without problems.

 MSVC++ is currently unsupported.
-It is likely that it will never be supported, as MS recently introduced Clang frontend support in Visual Studio; however, if their own frontend gains all the necessary features, support will be considered.
+Support is currently being investigated and might be added at least for VS 2015 Update 2, assuming I don't run into any significant bugs or missing features.
+MSVC++ with Clang frontend will be supported once Microsoft updates it to Clang 3.8 (3.7 as is currently shipped suffers from the issue mentioned above).

 ## Supported operating systems